 If an incident occurs and the building you are in is not damaged, stay inside in an interior room until you are told it is safe to come out.
-If your building is damaged, take your personal belongings (purse, wallet, access card, etc.) and follow the evacuation procedures for your building (close your door, proceed to the nearest exit, and use the stairs instead of the elevators).
+If you r building is damaged, take your personal belongings (purse, wallet, access card, etc.) and follow the evacuation procedures for your building (close your door, proceed to the nearest exit, and use the stairs instead of the elevators).
 Once you have evacuated, seek shelter at the nearest University building quickly.
 If police or fire department personnel are on the scene, follow their directions.

-How will you know to "Shelter-in-Place?"
+How will you know to "Shelter-in-place?"

-A shelter-in-place notification may come from several sources, UNHPD via RAVE, housing staff members, other University employees, local police, or other authorities utilizing the University's emergency communications tools.
+A shelter-in-place notification may come from several sources, UNH-M Security Services, Housing Staff Members, other University Employees, the Manchester Police, or other authorities utilizing the University's emergency communications tools.